fergiemcdowall/search-index/doc/create.md

 Words that are not indexed.
 The default is english (en), but you can choose any common and meaningless words for your language or domain.

-### fieldsToStore
+### store

 You may only want to store some of the fields in the document.
-For example, and ID or a link to the actual document location. 'all' means everything.
-An array of field names specifies the fields to store.
+Speciify which fields to store in `fieldOptions`.
+The value of `store` here becomes the default value for `fieldOptions`